 [25-JUN-15] The following table shows the quiescent current of several un-irradiated circuits with no sensors or sources attached.

 Waking up the board turns on all the ±15V power supply.
 The power supply switch consumes 7 mA from +15V and 3 mA from −15.
 The op-amps consume tens of milliamps together, and the thermometer current source draws a few milliamps from +15V.
 The total current is 49 mA from +15V and 42 mA from −15 when no peripheral components are attached to the Bar Head.
 When we add four image sensors (CCDs), they consume another 25 mA from +15V only.
-With commands like 1080 we turn on one of the blue LED arrays, which adds another 34 mA to ±15V.
+With command 0x1080 we turn on LED array number one.
+If the array is blue, it will draw around 35 mA, if red then 50 mA.
+The array current adds to ±15V.

 [09-APR-15] The saturation level of our image sensor readout is the intensity of pixels that connot hold any more charge.
 In our LWDAQ eight-bit images, the intensity is a number betwen 0 and 255.
 The black level is the intensity we get when we have no light on the image sensor.
 The dynamic range is the difference between the saturation and black levels.
 The A2082A provides single-pixel and quadruple-pixel readout of the ICX424.
 The table below gives the saturation level and dynamic range for various cable lengths, resistor values, and radiation doses.
 We measure the saturation level by holding a lens over the image sensor and taking pictures of our computer screen.
 We measure black level by covering the image sensor with a black cloth.